 Includes Certificate of Attendance and 1.65 ASHA CEUs

 We understand our world through our senses.
 Our ability to regulate our bodies and minds allows us to learn.
 We learn and grow best when in nurturing relationships.
-The interactions of these 3 foundational domains – sensory processing, regulation, and relationship – impacts every aspect of our functional development throughout the lifespan.
+The interactions of these 3 foundational domains – sensory processing, regulation, and relationship – impacts every aspect of our development and participation throughout the lifespan.
 Additionally, the sensory domain has been identified as a diagnostic criteria or condition characteristic for several neurodivergent conditions (e.g. Autism, ADHD, SPD, Schizophrenia).
 This course introduces the domains of sensory processing, regulation, and relationships and their neuro-biological, behavioral, and functional intersections with one another that can support or derail function.
 This course supports multi-discipline participant integration of the information through guided discussions and open format questioning.

 "Very well-structured course where the different parts were tied nicely together to create a coherent understanding.
 Highly professional lecturers with a wonderful combination of great knowledge and human connection with participants." ~ Sanne

 "The instruction was fantastic and I really enjoyed the discussions with everyone to stay engaged." ~ Yuki B.

 - Recognize primary roles and interconnected nature of sensory processing, regulation, and relationship in early development and overall health and wellness

 - Define the subtypes sensory processing differences and their impacts on regulation, attachment and relational skills, development, and participation in daily life